 Up to 16 players may be on a roster on any team ages U11 and U12.

-Up to 12 players may be on a roster on any team ages U9 and U10.
+Up to 14 players may be on a roster on any team ages U9 and U10.

 3. Guest Players

 A maximum of 4 guest players are permitted on each team.

 Guest players must be from the same USSF organization as the team requesting the guest players.

 Guest players for OYSAN must be from OYSAN or have Out of State permission to play from OYSAN.
 The appropriate documents must be completed and downloaded or the player in question will not be permitted to play in the tournament.
 No Exceptions.

 4. Team Registration and Procedures

 All teams must register online.
-Each team is required to submit the online registration information by Friday October 11, 2019.
+Each team is required to submit the online registration information by Sunday, October 16, 2022.
 All documentation for registration must be entered online as follows:

-3. The guest player form must also be completed.
+The guest player form must also be completed.
 Teams outside of Ohio North jurisdiction must provide proof of permission to travel.

 The following forms (as well as the certified information above) must be carried by a team representative and must be available at the field for each game:

-1. Player passes/cards (travel teams) or Birth Certificates for recreational teams for every player that is not previously registered.
+Player passes/cards (travel teams) or Birth Certificates for recreational teams for every player that is not previously registered.
 All copies of these identification cards for coaches and players (including guest players or club pass players) are issued by the team’s Federation Organization Member.
 All cards must be from the same organization member and there can be no mixing of cards.

-2. Medical Release Forms for every player.
+Medical Release Forms for every player.
 Forms must be signed by the coach and all of the parents.
 A Concussion Certificate for all carded coaches is also needed.

 Full payment of tournament fees must be received by the tournament committee or the team will not be permitted to play in the tournament.
 (No refunds after confirmation of the schedules).

-5. Non-US Youth Soccer State Association Teams and Players
+6. Non-US Youth Soccer State Association Teams and Players

 Teams not affiliated with a US Youth Soccer Association must comply with the above guidelines and provide the necessary documentation as noted below:

-1. Teams must provide proof of insurance from their member organization.
+Teams must provide proof of insurance from their member organization.

-2. Teams must provide a valid team roster at registration and the roster cannot change during the tournament.
+Teams must provide a valid team roster at registration and the roster cannot change during the tournament.

-3. All travel players must have a laminated player pass with picture and date of birth.
+All travel players must have a laminated player pass with picture and date of birth.

-4. THERE CAN BE NO EXCEPTIONS TO THE ABOVE GUIDELINES.
+THERE CAN BE NO EXCEPTIONS TO THE ABOVE GUIDELINES.

-6. Game Ball Information
+7. Game Ball Information

-1. Game ball will be round and made of leather or another FIFA approved material.
+Game ball will be round and made of leather or another FIFA approved material.

-2. The home team will provide a game ball.
+The home team will provide a game ball.

-3. The Referee will make the final decision as to which ball will be used.
+The Referee will make the final decision as to which ball will be used.

-7. Uniform Rule
+8. Uniform Rule

 All teams must provide an alternate jersey.
 In the event of a conflict of jersey colors, the second team listed on the schedule (home team) will change uniforms.

 All players must have uniforms with individual numbers listed on the shirt.
 (No two uniforms are permitted to have the same number).
-If two players have the same number, one will not be allowed to play.
+If two players have the same number, one player will not be permitted to play.

-* All players must wear shin guards with socks pulled over the shin guards.
+All players must wear shin guards with socks pulled over the shin guards.

 Players’ shirts are to be tucked into their shorts.

 No metal cleats permitted.

 All equipment is subject to approval by the referee or field marshal.

-8. Game Playing Time
+9. Game Playing Time

 Divisions U9, U10, U11, U12 will play two halves of 25 minutes each.